Katie Ziraldo9-Minute Read

 Cons |

-Retains the beauty, durability, and fire-resistant nature of natural stone |
+Has the beauty, durability and fire-resistant characteristics of natural stone |

-Installation must be done properly and is best left to a professional to avoid moisture issues |
+Installation is best left to a professional to avoid moisture issues |

-Lighter than stone siding, so doesn’t stress the structure |
+Lighter than stone siding, so there’s less stress on the structure |

-Faux stone is not as tough as real stone, but it compares favorably to wood, vinyl siding or fiber cement |
+Faux stone isn’t as tough as real stone but compares favorably to wood, vinyl siding or fiber cement |

 Easier and cheaper to install |

-More susceptible to cracking caused by earthquakes, tremors, and traffic vibrations |
+More susceptible to cracking caused by earthquakes, tremors and traffic vibration |

 Pros |